 At the head of the Federal Administrative Court is the president.
-He is the superior with authority relating to personnel matter affecting judges and the administrative staff of the Federal Administrative Court.
-His duties also include those of a judge.
+She or he is the superior with authority relating to personnel matter affecting judges and the administrative staff of the Federal Administrative Court.
+Her or his duties also include those of a judge.

 The judge assisting the president addresses issues of personnel and court administration on behalf of the President.